linglingsyu/vue_testt/docs/index.md

 # Vite + Vuex + Tailwind CSS (boilerplate)

-### ⚠️ We have moved to another [Vue 3 boilerplate + Vite, Pinia, Vue Router & Tailwind CSS](https://github.com/richardevcom/vue3-boilerplate) - this package is not maintained anymore.

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Support & collaboration